Shreveport Water Quality at a Glance

 While manganese causes discoloration and taste issues, it is not considered a health hazard at the levels detected.
 The city has since implemented enhanced treatment protocols and is investing in improved manganese removal capabilities.

-Shreveport received failing grades from the Louisiana Department of Health in both 2023 and 2024 based on seven criteria:
+Shreveport received a D grade (65/100) from the Louisiana Department of Health for 2024 (revised from an initial F grade) based on seven criteria:

-The city gained points for having asset management plans and participating in training programs, but overall infrastructure challenges led to the failing grades.
+The city gained points for having asset management plans and participating in training programs, but overall infrastructure challenges led to the poor grade.

 What improvements are being made?